 CSS Grid: Layout Guide and Practice

-One of the most common CSS interview questions for layout design is:
+One of the most common CSS interview questions for layouts is:

 CSS Grid Layout is a powerful two-dimensional layout system that allows you to align content simultaneously along horizontal columns and vertical rows.